 Such hearings will be conducted before a hearing officer appointed by the District who is not an employee of the District.
-The hearing officer may not have a direct interest in the outcome of the hearing.
-The hearing officer shall conduct the hearing in a fair and impartial manner.
-The hearing officer will have adequate training or experience relating to the requirements of Section 504.
+The hearing officer may not have a direct

 The District shall give the parent or guardian notice of the time, date and place of the hearing at least twenty-one (21) days in advance of the hearing.